rust-lang/async-book/src/01_getting_started/02_why_async.md

 (if you are building a library) any exposed public interfaces.
 As such, picking the model that suits your needs early can save a lot of development time.

-**OS threads** are suitable for a small number of tasks, since threads come with CPU and memory overhead.
+**OS threads** are only suitable for running a small number of tasks concurrently, since threads come with CPU and memory overhead.
 Spawning and switching between threads is quite expensive as even idle threads consume system resources.
 A thread pool library can help mitigate some of these costs, but not all.
 However, threads let you reuse existing synchronous code without significant